kamalkishor1988/basic_survey_app/README.md

 ```bash
 $ HOST http://localhost:3000 OR any other
 ```
-1. to get the list of existing survey
+1.to get the list of existing survey
 ```bash
 $ GET /api/surveys
 ```
-2. to add questions to the survey
+2.to add questions to the survey
 ```bash
 $ POST /api/surveys/:id/questions
 Body params